 Of course, we can’t talk about the birdlife of the tundra without talking about the different migratory species that change the landscape in the summer months.
 Many species arrive in large numbers to breed, raise their young, and then head south again.
 This makes sense for avian species that can migrate over much greater distances than land mammals.
 They can travel thousands of miles with the correct route and energy reserves.

 Snow geese are among the most well-known and nest in great numbers on the tundra, where their eggs are at constant risk from arctic foxes.
 Once hatched, the precocial goslings can take to the water out of reach.
 Loons will also nest around the tundra’s lakes, skillfully fishing under the water with their sharp beaks.
 This is one of many arctic birds that looks more striking in its plumage here during the breeding season than when we see them further south in the winter.

 Finally, the parasitic jaeger is also known as the Arctic skua in other parts of the world.
 Jaegers are closely related to gulls but are much larger and have a more fearsome reputation.
 The parasitic jaeger comes to the tundra to breed before migrating south.
 It takes advantage of other birds in the area and gets its name from stealing food from others.
 This makes sense if it takes less energy to steal a catch than to make a kill.
 They can also feed on the eggs of other breeding birds.

 The tundra can host a lot of different species depending on the time of year.
-North America’s tundra can be rich in bird life in the summer and then lacking in the winter.
+North America’s tundra can be rich in bird life in the summer and lacking in the winter.
 Breeding birds will flock here in the summer to feed and raise their young before leaving the ptarmigan, snowy owl, redpoll, and ravens to make the most of what remains.
-The adaptations of some of these resident birds are incredible examples of evolution and show that any environment can host bird species year-round if they have the tools to survive.
+The adaptations of some of these resident birds are incredible examples of evolution.
+They show that any environment can host bird species year-round if the birds have the tools to survive.